 Yin and yang organs.
 Hollow organs are more yin such as the lungs, intestines, heart and stomach.
 The lungs are the most yin, as they are literally spongy and airy.
 The more solid organs are more yang such as the liver, kidneys, spleen, pancreas and all the glands.

-For more about acupuncture and nutritional balancing science, read Acupuncture on this website.
+For more about acupuncture and development science, read Acupuncture on this website.

 Nickel, D., 1995, Int.
-J. Acupuncture and Oriental Med, 6:1-4; p 26-29. (this article explores how supplements used in nutritional balancing science correlate with acupuncture herbs in their mineral content.
+J. Acupuncture and Oriental Med, 6:1-4; p 26-29. (this article explores how supplements used in development science correlate with acupuncture herbs in their mineral content.
 The latter are based on assessing yin and yang with the acupuncture pulses and many other methods of assessment.